sfardog/Frequency-Scaling-in-Data-Augmentation-for-Image-Classification-1/README.md

 # Contents
 This directory includes the inference phase in main.py and our model in models for CIFAR-10.
 We implement our method on Pytorch1.8, Python3, and Ubuntu 18.04.

+# Setup
+1. Install PyTorch and other required python libraries with:
+`pip install -r requirements.txt`